-We visited a site explaining about the trademarks and learned how to find if a certain name is a registered trademark or not and if it is, is it registered in a certain design?.
+We visited a site explaining trademarks and learned how to find if a certain name is a registered trademark or not, and if it is, is it registered in a specific design?.

-We found in the archive a trademark that I had made called MissionBooster.
+We found in the archive a trademark that Galit Zamler had designed called MissionBooster.

-We saw instances of copyright infringement, intellectual property theft and its results.
-Together we arrived at the conclusion that infringement and theft are wrong and not worth doing.
+We saw instances of copyright infringement, intellectual property theft, and its results.
+Together we concluded that infringement and theft are wrong and not worth doing.

 The kids looked at the objects they were given for trademark symbols.

-At the second part of our meeting, we learned how to negotiate.
-We started off with an exercise in which every two students held a negotiation, as they saw fit, on a certain topic.
+In the second part of our meeting, we learned how to negotiate.
+We started with an exercise in which every couple of children negotiated on a particular issue.

-The negotiations held by the students were amusing and real results were not achieved.
+The negotiations held by the students were amusing, and no real results were achieved.

-We later learned how to properly hold negotiations.
+Then we learned how to conduct negotiations.
 We spoke of preparation, understanding the other side's motives and how to persuade them, and the possibility of achieving a win-win result.

 At this meeting, we learned about pricing and the different pricing methods.

-We remembered how we set the pricing for the kiosk sweets: We checked how much they cost us, how much they were being sold for by competitors, we estimated the price our clients would be willing to pay us and realized that the pricing is also dependent on how the customer views the product (Customer Value).
+We remembered how we set the pricing for the kiosk sweets: We checked how much they cost us, how much they were being sold by competitors, we estimated the price our clients would be willing to pay us and realized that the pricing also depends on the perceived value of the candy by the children.

-Shai asked how a manufacturer decides upon a product price, and so we explained the cost of manufacturing plus the profit we are looking to gain (Cost+), the price of competing products, and the perceived value in the eyes of the customers.
+Shai asked how does a manufacturer set the price for a product?.
+So we explained the production costs plus the profit we are looking to gain (Cost+), the price of competing products, and the perceived value in the eyes of the customers.

-Itai told us that his uncle explained to him that if he sees an offer for a laptop computer that is supposedly advanced but the pricing is very low - that indicates it's a bad offer - here we started a discussion on the value of cheap products.
+Itai told us that his uncle explained to him that if he sees an offer for an advanced computer, but the pricing is very low - that indicates it's a bad offer - here we started a discussion on the value of cheap products.

-We learned about the purchasing process the customer goes through with complex products (expensive) and spoke of ourselves as non-rational consumers.
+We learned about the purchase process that consumers go through in complex (expensive) products, and we also talked about ourselves as irrational consumers.

-We brought up instances where we had regretted a purchase, we'd made.
-Yehonatan, Elamar and Barak told us of action figures with a computer code they purchased - none of them has anything to do with the figures today.
-Barak told us he had spent his birthday present on such figures and that he was sorry for it.
+We brought up instances where we had regretted a purchase that we'd made.
+Yehonatan, Elamar, and Barak told us of action figures with a computer code they purchased - none of them had anything to do with the figures today.
+Barak said he had spent his birthday present on such figures and that he was sorry about it.

-The example that best fits the subject of teamwork and how it is related to all kids who were part of the Entrepreneurship program was the kiosk initiative.
-And so we tested ourselves as a team in regards to the points that were brought up.
+The example that concerns all the children and which represents well the theme of teamwork is the project of the group - the kiosk project.
+And so we examined ourselves as a team in regards to the points that were brought up.

-We held an experiment with a sheet to exemplify teamwork - The kids were divided into two teams.
-From afar, I noticed that Shai took the role of leader and on the other team it was Matan.
-All other kids in the groups cooperated and both teams were successful at the task.
+We held a teamwork activity - The kids were divided into two teams.
+From the side, you could see that Shai "took up" the role of the leader in one group, and in the other group, it was Matan.
+All other kids in the groups cooperated, and both teams succeeded in accomplishing the task.

-The kids enjoyed a lecture by entrepreneur Yaela Boker Kriti.
+The young students enjoyed a lecture by a geust entrepreneur, Yaela Boker Kriti.

-Yaela shared how she came up with the idea for personal kids' story books - from her personal need to create an independent business from home.
+Yaela shared how she came up with the idea for personal storybooks for kids - from her own need to create an independent business from home.

-After assessing what she can do, and what she loves to do - she came up with literary writing.
+After assessing what she can do and what she loves to do - she came up with the idea of writing books.

-Given that there are so many books on the market, she looked for something unique and found it: Writing personal children's books.
+Given that there are so many books out there, she looked for something unique and found it: Writing personal children's books.

-The kids asked the entrepreneur questions and received answers.
-Here are some of the questions raised:
+Here are some of the questions that the students raised:

 Itay: Have you ever written a book only to find out it's been written before?

-Itay: Do you know the first kid you wrote a story about?
+Itay: Did you know the first child for whom you wrote the story?

-Yehonatan: How long does it take to produce a book?
+Yehonatan: How long does it take to write a book?